deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt6-operation-nova-hound.md

 “Why?”

 “Just…ah, man, it just triggers some weird instincts I guess.
 Forget it.
-Maybe we should fill one of these crates with water for you... ”
+Maybe we should fill one of these crates with water for you...”

 “Great Father Fyu, no.” Regaari protested.
 “Wet fur smells worse than you do.”